gregfoss/ud120-projects/README.md

 <h3>Normalization and Standardization</h3>
 I used sklearn's MinMaxScaler and StandardScaler to respectively normalize and standardize the data.
 Normalizing the data would take the values and range them from 0 to 1.
 Standardizing the data will return a standard deviation of the values from a mean of zero.
 I created and saved three sets to be used easily later.
 X_train, X_train_norm and X_train_std.

+I applied Principal Component Analysis when it seemed to work with an algorithm.
+It didn't often work.
+I concluded that there is not much dimensionality in this data and this must be the reason PCA was not having much, and often a negative effect.

 <h3>Various SkLearn Algorithms</h3>
 Following are the results of various tried Machine Learning Algorithms.
 Again, details on how I implemented them are in the <i>Trying Enron with Pandas.ipynb</i>
 <table style="width:25%">